GCarrot91/nvidia-project/README.md

-# Project Name: Asian Ethinicity Classifier
+# Project Name: Asian Ethnicity Classifier

-This model will (attempt to) classify the input pictures into 4 different Asian ethinicities (Chinese, Japanese, Korean, and Vietnamese).
+This model will (attempt to) classify the input pictures into 4 different Asian ethinicities (Chinese, Japanese, Korean, and Vietnamese). *Please note that I accidentally miss-spelt "ethnicity" as "ethinicity" on my folders.

 ![add image descrition here](direct image link here)